dvicencio/plus1_frame_sequence_reader/README.md

    # finds out the beginning of the ORF to map out the positions of each di-codon

    $newseq = substr ($gene, $newstart+($pos{$sixnt})-1);
-   # finds the di-codon and its exact position in the ORF using the key-value previously defined in Loop 2
+   # finds the di-codon and its exact position in the ORF using the key-value previously defined in Loop 2 and retrieves the +1 frame downstream sequence by skipping one nucleotide.
+For instance, when the program finds the di-codon CTTACG, it will retrieve the new sequence strating from CGX.

         push (@NEWDATA, "$scername\t");
         push (@NEWDATA, "$genelen\t");